izaack89/day-planner/README.md

 ## Work Day Scheduler Elements

-1. Use Localstorage to save the information of the activities of the hour of the day
+1. Localstorage to save the information of the activities of the hour of the day

-2. Use momentJs to get the time and do formats
+2. momentJs to get the time and do formats

-3. Use Jquery to manipulate elemets
+3. Jquery to manipulate elemets

 ## [Work Day Scheduler GitHub Code](https://github.com/izaack89/code-base)